 Engineers Insurance is Vital to Your Risk Management Strategy

 Even the best professional engineers can sometimes commit inadvertent errors and miscalculations in the process of completing a project.
 Unfortunately, even a small mistake can have serious consequences later on.
-This is why it is vital for engineers to have a risk management strategy to help them identify and avoid potential risks.
+This is why it’s vital for engineers to have a risk management strategy to help them identify and avoid potential risks.
 Engineers insurance is a vital part of any risk management strategy, since you pass part of the risk of an accidental mistake on to the insurance company.
-There are two major types of coverage: engineering professional liability insurance and engineering general liability insurance.
+There are two major types of coverage: engineering professional liability insurance, and engineering general liability insurance.

-Every job that an engineer takes on involves a different set of risks and the coverage of their engineers insurance policy should reflect them.
-However, the standard features your policy should have include coverage for suits filed against an engineer from any place in the world, reimbursement of expenses incurred to help reduce or avoid a claim and coverage for punitive and exemplary damages.
+Every job that an engineer takes on involves a different set of risks, and the coverage of their engineers insurance policy should reflect them.
+However, the standard features your policy should have include coverage for suits filed against an engineer from any place in the world, reimbursement of expenses incurred to help reduce or avoid a claim, and coverage for punitive and exemplary damages.
 Other coverage features in your policy should reflect the specialization of your firm as well as the type of projects you accept.